This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Those who received the treatment showed significant improvements in how they perceived their ability to walk.
 These children felt that they could walk better and with less pain.

-In another study involving children with hemiplegic spastic cerebral palsy, FES treatment was shown to improve gait abnormalities.[4]
 Hemiplegic CP occurs when the disability is only on one side of the body, left or right.
-This can cause the child to toe-walk and have other asymmetrical gait issues that disturb the child’s balance.
+This can cause the child to toe-walk, foot drop, and experience other asymmetrical gait issues that disturb the child’s balance.

 Over time, these often cause more challenges with flexibility, coordination, pain, and movement.